How to Harvest Garlic Scapes (+ 9 Easy Ways to Use Them!)

 It’s best to harvest scapes in late morning to afternoon when it’s dry, that way the cut has time to heal and is less susceptible to disease.
 Use pruning shears or snips for a clean cut, and cut the stem at the point where it meets the topmost leaf of the plant.
 Avoid cutting off any leaves with the scape!

-If the scape snaps off before it pulls out, just wait until next time and pull the remaining stem when it’s grown taller.
+If the scape snaps off before it pulls out, just wait until next time when it’s grown taller and pull the remaining stem.
+You could actually end up with a second garlic scape harvest this way from the same plant!

 Not all of the scapes will come at once, so visit your garlic patch at least twice a week to look for new scapes until all of them are removed.

-Also, different varieties of hardneck garlic will produce scapes at different times, which is nice because it makes the harvest season longer so you can enjoy them in batches.
+If you grow different varieties of garlic, you may notice that the scapes vary a bit, with some being thinner and others thicker.
+They’ll also produce scapes at different times, which is nice because it makes the harvest season longer so you can enjoy them in batches.

 Before storing or cooking, I like to trim the pointy end for a neater appearance and a more pleasing texture (though it isn’t necessary since the entire scape is edible).